elephantdownstairs/cloud-dropbox/SETUP_GUIDE.md

 **Important Security Notes:**
 - The PIN is stored in your **browser's local storage** (localStorage)
-- Files are stored in **shared storage** (accessible across devices)
+- Files are stored in your **browser's IndexedDB** (local to each device/browser)
-- This means: PIN protects your browser session, but files themselves are shared storage
-- For maximum security: Keep your CloudBox URL private + use a strong PIN
+- Each browser/device has its own separate file vault
+- Clearing browser data will delete your PIN and files

 ⚠️ **If you forget your PIN:**
 1. Open browser DevTools (F12)
 2. Go to Console tab
 3. Type: `localStorage.removeItem('cloudbox_pin_hash')`
 4. Refresh the page - you can now set a new PIN
-5. **Note**: This won't affect your uploaded files
+5. **Note**: Your files remain safe in IndexedDB

 ### About File Storage
-- Files are stored using the browser's persistent storage API
+- Files are stored using **IndexedDB** (browser's local database)
-- Files are **SHARED** across all users who access your CloudBox URL
+- Files are stored **locally in your browser** on each device
+- **Note**: Files are NOT synced across devices automatically (each browser has its own storage)
-- Storage limits depend on the browser (typically 50-100MB+)
+- Storage limits depend on the browser (typically 50MB-10GB+)
-- Perfect for personal cloud storage or trusted team sharing
+- Perfect for personal file storage and conversion on each device

+### How Cross-Device Access Works
+- Upload the same `index.html` file to GitHub Pages
+- Each device will have its **own separate file storage**
+- Files uploaded on Device A won't appear on Device B
+- The PIN and interface are the same across all devices
+- Think of it like having separate CloudBox vaults on each device

 ### Privacy Recommendations
 1. **For Personal Use**: Keep URL private + use a strong 4-digit PIN